Bessel Equivariant Networks for Inversion of Transmission Effects in Multi-Mode Optical Fibres: Introduction

 Inverting a speckled image is challenging for multiple reasons.
 Firstly, the speckled images have a non-local relationship with respect to the original images.
 As a result, solely local patch-based models, such as convolutional neural networks, do not make sense as a solution without some dense mapping function.
 Therefore, the non-locality necessitates mapping the speckled images into a spatial arrangement similar to the original images before typical image-based deep learning techniques can be used, such as convolutions and pooling.
 In addition, the speckled images have circular correlation, which could be taken advantage of, although as noted by \cite{moran2018deep}, finding these requires solving the inversion, creating a chicken-and-egg problem.
 Finally, the fibre is equivalent to an unknown complex transmission matrix (TM) so, the inverse of this could be found using a complex-valued linear model, although this presents challenges in terms of memory requirements.
 A mapping between $350 \times 350$ original and speckled images would result in a TM with $350^4 \approx 15$ billion entries, requiring a linear model with as many parameters.

-Previous work in inverting the transmission effects of MMFs has either required extensive experimentation to characterise the TM of the fibre \citep{vcivzmar2011shaping, vcivzmar2012exploiting, choi2012scanner, mahalati2013resolution, papadopoulos2012focusing, ploschner2015seeing, leite2021observing}, made use of dense linear models \citep{moran2018deep, fan2019deep, caramazza2019}, or made use of convolutional models \citep{borhani2018learning, rahmani2018multimode}.
+Previous work in inverting the transmission effects of MMFs has either required extensive experimentation to characterise the TM of the fibre \citep{vcivzmar2011shaping, vcivzmar2012exploiting, choi2012scanner, mahalati2013resolution, papadopoulos2012focusing, ploschner2015seeing, leite2021observing}, where the number of experimental measurements required for re-calibration was reduced by \citet{li2021compressively} by exploiting sparstiy in the TM; made use of dense linear models \citep{moran2018deep, fan2019deep, caramazza2019}; or made use of convolutional models \citep{borhani2018learning, rahmani2018multimode}.
 For the machine learning approaches to tackling the inversion task, those which make use of a dense linear model \citep{moran2018deep, fan2019deep, caramazza2019} can naturally account for the difference in spatial arrangement between speckled and original images, although they scale badly with the resolution of the images considered ($\mathcal{O}(N^4)$ for $N \times N$ resolution).
-On the other hand, in theory, the convolutional neural network (CNN) models \citep{borhani2018learning, rahmani2018multimode} improve upon the scalability issue, but in practise due to the need to approximate the transmission matrix and its non-local effects, the models require a large number of layers in order to be able to effectively map every pixel in the speckled image to every pixel in the original image, and hence in practice do not over come the scalability issues.
+On the other hand, in theory, the convolutional neural network (CNN) models \citep{borhani2018learning, rahmani2018multimode} improve upon the scalability issue, but in practice due to the need to approximate the transmission matrix and its non-local effects, the models require a large number of layers in order to be able to effectively map every pixel in the speckled image to every pixel in the original image, and hence in practice do not over come the scalability issues.
 All of these approaches are mostly expected to work for classes of objects that belong to the class that was used for training \citep{borhani2018learning}, with \cite{rahmani2018multimode} making initial steps towards general imaging and \cite{caramazza2019} demonstrating this for a more diverse testing dataset.
 We provide further details on each of the previous methods in Appendix~\ref{sec:relworkapp}.